Snehahv/Ex-1-CD-Lab/README.md

 ### NAME :SNEHA HV
 ### REG NO : 212222040157

-# AIM :
-## To write a C program to implement a symbol table.
+# AIM :To write a C program to implement a symbol table.
 # ALGORITHM
 1. Start the program.
 2. Get the input from the user with the terminating symbol ‘$’.